konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 });

 // Here we destructure some of the properties from `tableControls` for rendering.
-// Later we also spread the entire `tableControls` object onto components whose props include subsets of this object. const {
+// Later we also spread the entire `tableControls` object onto components whose props include subsets of it. const {
   currentPageItems,
   numRenderedColumns,
-  // `numRenderedColumns` is based on which features are used (selection, expansion, etc) and the number of columnNames.
+  // `numRenderedColumns` is based on the number of columnNames and additional columns needed for
+  // rendering controls related to features like selection, expansion, etc.
-  // It is used as the colSpan when rendering a full-table-wide cell (e.g. expanded content when using expansion).
+  // It is used as the colSpan when rendering a full-table-wide cell.
   selectionState: { selectedItems },
-  // The objects and functions in `propHelpers` correspond to the props needed for specific PatternFly or Tackle components and are provided to reduce prop-drilling and make the rendering code as short as possible.
+  // The objects and functions in `propHelpers` correspond to the props needed for specific PatternFly or Tackle
+  // components and are provided to reduce prop-drilling and make the rendering code as short as possible.
   propHelpers: {
     toolbarProps,
     filterToolbarProps,